manuelconceicao/CodeNotes/topics/softwareintro/softwareintro.md

 ## What is General Responsability Assignment Software Patterns (GRASP) ?

-Grasp are patterns/principles for OO Design.
-They intend to aid the decision making process of responsability attribution when designing OO software.
+*GRASP* are patterns/principles for OO Design.
+They intend to aid and guide the decision making process of responsability attribution when designing OO software. *GRASP* principles promote *modularity*, *reuse* and *maintenance*.

 Grasp patterns: